sblauth/cashocs/docs/source/user/demos/optimal_control/doc_constraints.rst

 .. note::

-    To be able to treat (nearly) arbitrary types of constraints, cashocs regularizes these using either an augmented Lagrangian method or a quadratic penalty method.
+    To be able to treat (nearly) arbitrary _typing of constraints, cashocs regularizes these using either an augmented Lagrangian method or a quadratic penalty method.
     Which method is used can be specified via the keyword argument ``method``, which is chosen to be an augmented Lagrangian method (``'AL'``) in this demo.